Patient's Query

 Welcome back to icliniq.com.

-Most probably, you have been suffering from depression that is a mood disorder.
+Most probably, you have been suffering from depression, which is a mood disorder.
 There are several types of depression.
 When you visit a professional psychiatrist, he will ask you some questions to assess your present mental status, the kind of depression you have been suffering, and a treatment plan according to your depression status.
 So it is very important to find out the exact causes of your depression.

 Depression may result from some psychological disorders, chronic diseases like arthritis, asthma, cardiac diseases, diabetes, carcinoma, obesity, thyroid disorders, etc. So some investigations may be needed to exclude the causes.

-Antidepressants like Citalopram, Escitalopram, Fluoxetine, or Paroxetine can be taken according to your psychiatrist's advice along with psychotherapy and lifestyle modifications, etc.
+Antidepressants like Citalopram, Escitalopram, Fluoxetine, or Paroxetine can be taken according to your psychiatrist's advice, along with psychotherapy and lifestyle modifications, etc.

 Consult with a professional psychiatrist to choose the best medicine for your present depression.
-One or two medications along with following the above-mentioned measures will help you to combat depression.
+One or two medications, along with following the above-mentioned measures, will help you to combat depression.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!